edmos7/Advanced-coding-for-data-analytics-23-24/README.md

 - betw.pickle : the pickled betweenness centralities, useful as computing them can take quite some time

 This course project, part of the Bachelor's degree in management and computer science at Luiss, was developed between March and May of 2024

+Please consult the pdf presentation of our methodology and results here: (hetionet.elarrag.mosca.pdf)